 - The name of your potential supervisor/s at the University of Newcastle

 - Please include "CSC Applicant" at the scholarship question so that we can fast track your application.

 - To assist you through the application process, please see our Guide to Submitting an Application.

 - Once we have received your online application with copies of your academic transcripts, our admissions team along with professors in your area of research will assess your academic background to make sure that you have the appropriate background for your intended course of study.
 It is possible that you might be asked to do additional courses alongside your PhD to supplement your prior learning.

-- When your application for admission is approved, the University of Newcastle will send you an Offer of Place letter that you can use for your visa application.
+- When your application for admission is approved, the University of Newcastle will send you an Offer of Admission letter that you can use for your visa application.
 To apply for a student visa before traveling to Australia, please follow this link.
-Please be aware that an Offer of Place at the University does not guarantee that Australian Border Control will issue you a Student Visa – see details of eligibility requirements.
+Please be aware that an Offer of Admission at the University does not guarantee that Australian Department of Home Affairs will issue you a Student Visa – see details of eligibility requirements.
 International students need a student visa – Student visa (subclass 500) – to study in Australia.
-The University can help you with information and assistance on visa requirements and application processes – see here.
+For information and assistance on visa requirements and application processes – see here.
 This visa allows eligible family members to accompany you to Australia for the duration of your course of study and allows both you and your family members to work for a specified number of hours.

 If you have any questions, UON Graduate Research would be pleased to assist you.
 Please email us at firstname.lastname@example.org